sploders101/wslinux/readme.md

 * `wsfs`: websocket file server
 	* This is the web app to run on your phone which will serve as the file server
+* `fuse-connector`: FUSE-to-websocket bridge
+	* This is the bridge that connects wsfs to Linux